IgnacioFernandez1311/pulsar_cli/README.md

 ```bash
   pulsar serve
 ```
-The server will be running at the 8080 port.
+The server will be running at the 8080 port by default.

 ## Building